danielramosbh74/site-testes-1/README.md

 Sou graduado em engenharia civil pela UFMG, mas o meu objetivo é voltar a trabalhar somente na área de TI.

-_I have a degree in civil engineering from UFMG, but my goal is to return to work only in the IT area._

 ## Principais qualificações em Infraestrutura de TI - DevOps

 - Gerenciamento de informações e compreensão de pessoas, negócios, tecnologias e processos.